gbmhunter/MFixedPoint/README.rst

 Either use cmake with the provided :code:`CMakeLists.txt` in the root directory, or integrate the source files into an IDE (for an embedded platform).

-The cmake method will build the fixed point libraries and automatically runs all unit tests and benchmark programs.
+The cmake method will build the fixed point library and automatically runs all unit tests and the benchmark program.

 ::